Beyond the widespread marketing headline of “easy-to-use” collaborative robots, the reality is often more complex.

 - Where will I set up the cobot, and how much space do I have?

-- Who will be responsible for installing and training the cobot?
+- Who will be responsible for setting up and teaching the cobot?

 - How will I ensure their safety?